 First Nations Engagement

-The SSI LTC will seek to engage with First Nations with treaty and territorial interests in the Ganges Village area.
+The SSI LTC will seek to engage with First Nations with treaty and territorial interests on Salt Spring Island.
 Engagement will be reflective of the Trust Council adopted policy on First Nations Engagement Principles, and the foundation documents of United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), Truth and Reconciliation Commission Calls to Action, and Murdered and Missing Indigenous Women and Girls Calls for Justice.
 The engagement process will be guided by concerns or responses from First Nations on how to proceed in a mutually respectful and relationship building framework.
 “Dust & Bones” – a documentary on First Nations archeological significance can be found here.

 The Project Charter is available here.